When should you seek psychotherapy or counseling?

-Most people come to counseling once per week, while others may come in just once or periodically, as needed for support.
+Most people come to counseling once per week or every other week, while others may come in just once or periodically, as needed for support.
 For extra support during a crisis situation, you might see your therapist several times per week.
-A typical session is 50 minutes, or couples may choose 75 minutes.
+A typical therapy session is 50 minutes.

 How long does counseling last?